-In this certification program, the Logistics Institute separates “project management” into three discrete but inter-connected areas of expertise within an overall management context:
+In this self-directed program, the Logistics Institute separates “project management” into three discrete but inter-connected areas of expertise within an overall management context:

 - PROJECT: a time-based endeavor designed to produce a unique product, service or result with a defined beginning and end, usually time-constrained and often constrained by funding and deliverables, undertaken to meet unique goals and objectives, typically to bring about beneficial change or added value.